-- Among 96 graduates, only 37 graduates have been pursuing their higher studies. - 1 graduate has got their enrolment in MA (Sociology, Economics, Rural Development, Journalism and English) and 36 graduates have been continuing MBS studies. - Comparatively the ratio of higher study pursuing graduates is very low.
+- Among 58 graduates, only 16 graduates have been pursuing their higher studies.
+That is, 27.59 percent graduates have been continuing their higher studies. - 8 graduates have got their enrolment in MA (Sociology, Economics, Rural Development, Journalism and English) and 8 graduates have been continuing MBS studies. - Comparatively the ratio of higher study pursuing graduates is very low.
 In the context of their discontinuity of higher studies, these graduates, especially the female graduates, have pointed out their marriage and their attempt of going abroad for employment as the major causes.